Former Battelle Leader Will Oversee

 About North Shore-LIJ Health System – North Shore-LIJ is changing its name to Northwell Health in January 2016

-One of the nation’s largest health systems, the health system delivers world-class clinical care throughout the New York metropolitan area, pioneering research at The Feinstein Institute for Medical Research, a visionary approach to medical education highlighted by the Hofstra North Shore-LIJ School of Medicine, and healthcare coverage to individuals, families and businesses through the CareConnect Insurance Co.
-Inc. The health system cares for people at every stage of life at 21 hospitals and about 450 outpatient physician practices throughout the region.
+One of the nation’s largest health systems, the health system delivers world-class clinical care throughout the New York metropolitan area, pioneering research at The Feinstein Institute for Medical Research, and a visionary approach to medical education highlighted by the Hofstra North Shore-LIJ School of Medicine.
+The health system cares for people at every stage of life at 21 hospitals and about 450 outpatient physician practices throughout the region.
 The health system’s owned hospitals and long-term care facilities house more than 6,600 beds, employ more than 13,300 nurses and have affiliations with about 10,300 physicians.
 With a workforce of more than 61,000, the health system is the largest private employer in New York State.
 For more information, go to northshorelij.com.

 About The Feinstein Institute for Medical Research